-Consider what type of clothing will best suit your activity – this will narrow your choice immediately.
+What type of clothing will best suit your activity?
+This will narrow your choice immediately.
 For example, an insulated snowsports jacket will most likely be too heavy and warm for general walking and vice versa.

 What are the most important features for your end use?
 Durability, waterproofing, breathability, light weight, vents, freedom of movement, cut or colour?

-Remember that waterproof/breathable garments are the most versatile and popular of all available.
-They can be combined with various layers to suit changing uses and weather conditions.
+Remember that waterproof garments can be very versatile.
+Combined with various layers to suit changing uses and weather conditions.

-Soft shells are a fairly recent development building on alternatives to waterproof garments and combine elements of a mid-layer and an outer layer in one.
+A fairly recent development building on alternatives to waterproof garments and combine elements of a mid-layer and an outer layer in one.
 Ideal for active users such as climbers, mountaineers, cyclists and ski-mountaineers, the majority of soft shells do not need to be fully waterproof or windproof as the fast pace of the user keeps them comfortable.
 They are highly wind and water resistant and the insulation they provide makes them extremely versatile.
-The close cut of most garments means they look as good on the street as they do on the hill.
+The close cut of most garments means they look as good on the street as they do on the hill..Shop Online

 A good layering system is an essential, if often overlooked, element of dressing for the outdoors.
 Layering correctly allows the wearer to keep warm, dry and comfortable whatever the weather.
 With advances in fabric technology, there are a wide variety of solutions available on the market but the real key to layering is simplicity.
 If you follow these general principles you can tailor the system to suit your individual needs.